anchor/fleet-magento-docs/docs/tutorial/auto-scaling.md

 --------  ------------------------------
 ```

-We have a standard healthcheck script stored on your frontends which for reference can be viewed on the admin node:
+We have a standard health check script stored on your frontends which for reference can be viewed on the admin node:

 ```bash